 - Alternative loans may not be consolidated with any federal loans and must be repaid separately.

 Private alternative loans are available to those law students who feel they will need more than the $20,500 maximum available from the Federal Direct Stafford Loan program, and who are either ineligible or do not want a Federal Direct Graduate PLUS Loan.
 Most private alternative loans will allow a student to borrow up to the cost of attendance minus any other aid.
 Private alternative loans generally require school certification of enrollment and eligibility information.
 In most cases the lender forwards this request to the school after your completion of the initial application, the disclosures, and the self-certification form.
 Please be sure that the loan program for which you applied has received all required information, and has GW’s contact information on record.
 Each private alternative loan product has specific enrollment level requirements and prior balance coverage standards.
 When applying, make sure the products enrollment requirements and other standards meet your specific needs.
 Also be aware the final approval and disbursement decision rests with the lender.
 School certification of the eligible amount is not a guarantee of fund delivery.

-We will certify any private alternative loan application submitted to the Law Office of Student Financial Assistance accompanied by the required Law Financial Aid Request Form.
+We will certify any private alternative loan application submitted to the Law Office of Student Financial Assistance accompanied by the required Law Financial Aid Request Form, copy of the loan application, and signed George Washington University Private Student Loan Counseling Checklist.
 It is wise to shop around different lenders and products to find the loan option that best suits your needs.
 An internet search for “Private alternative student loans” provides a valuable starting point for both learning about the terms of the loans and reviewing the products available from various lending institutions.

 The Application Process for Alternative Loans and the Process for Hold Lifts